-When I left home for university, I starting relying heavily on takeaways and I was drinking more than I ever had before.
-It was also during this time that I started to realise I wasn’t straight, and as I came to terms with my sexuality I sought comfort in food.
+When I left home for university, I started relying heavily on takeaways and drinking more than I ever had before.
+It was also during this time that I began to realise I wasn’t straight, and as I came to terms with my sexuality I sought comfort in food.

 I had lots of embarrassing moments over the years due to my size – one that particularly sticks in my head was an incident at Thorpe Park theme park.
 I couldn’t fasten the safety harness on the Colossus ride, so I had to get off and walk past a queue of people, who I’m sure all knew exactly why I couldn’t ride.
 I tried to brush it off, but I was completely mortified.

 I suffered from chronic podagra (also known as gout), too.
-I’d have a flare-up every four to six weeks, during which time I’d be in a lot of pain and sometimes unable to walk for days.
+I’d have a flare-up every four to six weeks, when I’d be in a lot of pain and sometimes unable to walk for days.
 My husband, Gareth, used to complain about my incredibly loud snoring as well – which must have been linked to my weight because he doesn’t mention it any more!

 I was desperate to slim down, but I was trapped in a cycle of yo-yo dieting.
 Once, I cut out all carbohydrates for about two years, and while I did lose a lot of weight, I was absolutely miserable.
 And as soon as I started eating normally again, I put all the weight back on.
 I felt like I was always on or off a diet, and I’d never found a way to lose weight sensibly and sustainably.

 The turning point came after a summer of back-to-back weddings.
-I usually avoided having my photo taken by other people and I’d become quite good at angling the camera for selfies so I looked slimmer, or cropping out my body so you wouldn’t notice my weight as much.
+I usually avoided having my photo taken by other people and I’d become quite good at angling my camera for selfies so I looked slimmer, or cropping out my body so you wouldn’t notice my weight as much.
 I even used apps to change how I looked.
-So when the photos came back from my friends’ weddings, I was shocked.
-I’d become so used to editing my pictures that it really hit home to see the ‘real’ me and it made me feel terrible.
+When the photos came back from my friends’ weddings, I was shocked.
+I’d become used to editing my pictures and it really hit home to see the ‘real’ me.
+It made me feel terrible.

 Watch Joe tell his story here

 I joined my local Slimming World group just a few days after that.
-At nearly 20st, I was pretty nervous about walking through those doors, so I texted Lorna, the Consultant, in advance and she was so lovely that it really reassured me.
-I'll admit I was quite cynical as she explained to me about Food Optimising, though – I just couldn’t see how I’d be able to lose weight without cutting carbs or counting calories.
+At nearly 20st, I was pretty nervous about my first weigh-in, so I texted Lorna, the Consultant, in advance and she was so lovely that it really reassured me.
+I'll admit I felt quite cynical as she explained to me about Food Optimising – I just couldn’t see how I’d be able to lose weight without cutting carbs or counting calories.
 I decided the only way to find out was to put my faith in the plan, though – and it worked.
 I lost 11½lbs in my first week!